darthskotina/big-data-team-interview/README.md

     docker compose up

-After all the services are up, start Visual Studio Code, go to Remote Explorer and under DEV CONTAINERS section locate **big-data-teaminterview-devcontainer-1**, which, on mouse cursor, will show an arrow **attach in current window**.
+After all the services are up, start Visual Studio Code, go to Remote Explorer and locate **big-data-teaminterview-devcontainer-1** under the DEV CONTAINERS section
+, which, on mouse over, will show an arrow **attach in current window**.
 Press it, wait till vscode is done with its magic, and you are all set.

 To create a new Python file just go to **Welcome Page** and click **Create New File**,